FrancescaAgostini/FrancescaAgostini.github.io/README.md

 # Francesca Agostini's web page
-This is a very simple page written _by myself about myself_.
+This is a simple presentation page written _by myself about myself_

 ### Contents
 * Academic informations